Titration: Endpoint and equivalence point

 Though the terms equivalence point and endpoint are often used interchangeably, they are different terms.
 Equivalence point is the theoretical completion of the reaction: the volume of added titrant at which the number of moles of titrant is equal to the number of moles of analyte, or some multiple thereof (as in polyprotic acids).
 Endpoint is what is actually measured, a physical change in the solution as determined by an indicator or an instrument mentioned above.

-There is a slight difference between the endpoint and the equivalence point of the titration.
-This error is referred to as an indicator error, and it is indeterminate.
+There is a slight difference between the endpoint and the equivalence point of the titration, such as when the pH at which an acid/base indicator changes color does not exactly equal the pK_{a} of the acid being titrated with a base.
+This indicator error can be a positive error if the endpoint occurs after the actual equivalence point or a negative error if the endpoint occurs before the equivalence point.

 Back titration

 Back titration is a titration done in reverse; instead of titrating the original sample, a known excess of standard reagent is added to the solution, and the excess is titrated.
 A back titration is useful if the endpoint of the reverse titration is easier to identify than the endpoint of the normal titration, as with precipitation reactions.
 Back titrations are also useful if the reaction between the analyte and the titrant is very slow, or when the analyte is in a non-soluble solid.